apioo/psx-sql/README.md

 // adds a blacklist so that the column "password" gets not returned
 $table->getAll(0, 12, 'id', Sql::SORT_DESC, null, Fields::blacklist(['password']));

-// returns all columsn which match the provided condition
+// returns all columns which match the provided condition
 $table->getBy(new Condition(['userId', '=', 1]));

-// it is also possible to use a magic method
+// it is also possible to use a magic method which adds a ['userId', '=', 1]
+// condition
 $table->getByUserId(1);

 // returns a single row matching the provided condition